node-js-libs/chain.js/README.md

     chain(func1, func2, func3).then(func4); // => equivalent to run(func1).then(func2).then(func3).then(func4);

+### defer()

+Defer execution of the next method in the chain

+    defer(500).thenRun(func1); //Delay execution for 0.5s

-We can combine both built-ins to handle more complicated logic
+We can combine built-ins to handle more complicated logic

     run(func1, func2).then(func3, func4).thenChain(func5, func6).thenRun(func7);